 We also believe there is significant opportunity to expand our presence in the SMB market.
 We currently serve approximately 90,000 SMB clients out of the millions of businesses within the global marketplace.
 In addition, we are servicing over 1,100 businesses a day on average that seek our solutions and D-U-N-S Number and have over 2,500,000 businesses leveraging our business credit and insights.
 We have existing relationships with many SMBs through solutions enabling the proactive monitoring of their D-U-N-S Number.
 However, we have not historically capitalized on the opportunity to cross-sell them into our solutions.
-Our D&B Marketplace is an integrated web platform that provides businesses with an introduction to Dun & Bradstreet's capabilities and solutions for their potential use, and digital advertising solutions that enable enterprises to target their offers to our SMB audiences.
-By leveraging this go-to-market channel and offering more simplified solutions that are easily integrated into client workflows, we can continue to expand our reach among SMBs.
+Our D&B Marketplace is an integrated web platform that provides businesses with an introduction to Dun & Bradstreet's capabilities and solutions that eneasily integrated into client workflows, we can continue to expand our reach among SMBs.